 - Create a shadow table (

-_tablename_gho) with the desired schema. - Copy rows from the original table to the shadow table in chunks.
+_tablename_gho) with the desired schema, on the same server as the original. - Copy rows from the original table to the shadow table in chunks.
+This row copy runs on the primary, where the table lives.

 - When the copy completes and replay catches up, run an atomic table rename: original →